Primordial Quark Stars Made of Long-lived False Vacuum

-According to Eq. (\ref{betaeq}) and the definition of the isospin chemical potential, the electron chemical potential is

-and the number density of each particle is given by its chemical potential.
-Therefore, $\sigma$ and $\mu_I$ are solved together to satisfy Eq. (\ref{chargeeq}) and the gap equation simultaneously.

-As compact objects, quark matter evolves in the early Universe dynamically, different from typical static transition where no false vacuum exists.
-A dynamical first-order phase transition requires not only solving the gap equation, but also taking the tunneling process of bubble nucleation into account as shown in Fig. \ref{potential}.
-The tunneling and bubble nucleation in a dynamical evolution are suppressed if a high barrier is induced (e.g., by high chemical potential).
+We consider dynamically evolving quark matter and take the tunneling process of bubble nucleation into account with gap equations.
+As we show in Fig. \ref{potential}, the tunneling and bubble nucleation in a dynamical evolution are suppressed if a high barrier is induced.
 The false vacuum therefore is trapped if the nucleation rate is sufficiently low.
 The nucleation rate $\Gamma$ per volume and per unit time at finite temperature is

-where $S_3$ is the bounce action of the O(3)-symmetric bubble.
-The lifetime of false vacuum $\tau$ in a given volume $V$ is estimated as the time required for one bubble to nucleate
+where $S_3$ is the bounce action of the O(3)-symmetric bubble, and we estimate the lifetime of intact false vacuum $\tau$ in a given volume $V$ as the time required for one bubble to nucleate $\tau\sim\frac{1}{\Gamma V}$.

+We show the dynamical first-order phase diagram with the temperature $T$ and the quark chemical potential $\mu$ in Fig. \ref{phase}.
+The red boundary line of the quark matter region represents the static first-order phase transition line with the critical end point (CEP) at $\mu=0.2887$ GeV and $T=0.03859$ GeV indicated by the red star.
+When the temperature cools down to the critical temperature, the first-order phase transition in the high $\mu$ region does not start immediately, as schematized in Fig. \ref{potential}.
+The blue boundary line is the spinodal line, at which the potential barrier vanishes and no false vacuum survives.